 What’s true is that most of the directives and operations ongoing in response to the coronavirus event are exactly opposite to the way nature works.
 In our hubris, we believe ourselves capable of interfering with natural processes and that we can control everything.
 Masks are both detrimental to your respiratory function, and erode social integrity, negating healthy communication, and enforcing barriers between us psychologically.
 They do nothing to prevent the spread of contagion.
-Viruses move around the world through the air, water and dust particulates, to name but a few.
+According to Dr. Zach Bush, viruses move around the world through the air, water and dust particulates, to name but a few.
 They are perfectly designed to reach every living thing, so to effect information exchange and support for life’s continuance.

 And now, can someone please save us?
 Tell us what to do!
 Tell us how to be safe, and to survive.
 Help!